How to Submit

 Send one submission per category no more often than once every four months.
 Since we welcome submissions in different genres, you could submit monthly in four different genres (ie. free verse, fiction, formal poetry, haiku, prose poetry, etc.) Depending on when they come in, some submissions may be held for over 90 days.

 We rarely publish long poems (over 50 lines), but will consider them.
-We have a soft spot for short poems, but do publish longer pieces very occasionally.
+We have a soft spot for short poems, but do publish longer pieces occasionally.

 Full length short stories, up to a maximum of 7000 words, may be serialized.